12 Things You Need to Know Before Starting a Grain-Free Diet

 Because excess amounts of sugar and salt are often found in processed, grain-containing foods, like crackers and baked goods, shunning grains could coincidentally mean sidestepping those two dietary pitfalls, explains Sheth.
 Too much salt contributes to high blood pressure, heart disease, stroke, heart failure, and kidney disease, says the Food and Drug Administration, and excess sugar has been linked to problems including weight gain, depression, and cavities—all ailments we could do without.

 Cookies, breads, pastas, and other such grain-based foods are common culprits when it comes to over-eating, so eliminating grains also means eschewing these frequently indulged foods, adds Sheth.
 Such cutbacks could pave the way to weight loss.
 On the other hand, not all snacking is bad.
 Satisfy your next attack of the munchies with one of these guilt-free treats.

 You might improve your mood

-Avoiding grains could initially cause some depression as part of the withdrawal process, but there can ultimately be a substantial mood lift from eliminating some grains, according to Dr. Davis, as reported by Rodale Wellness.
+Avoiding grains could initially cause some depression as part of the withdrawal process, but there can ultimately be a substantial mood lift from eliminating some grains, according to Dr. Davis.
 Though the claims are somewhat controversial, Dr. Davis’s theory is that the absence of certain proteins in grains allow feel-good hormones in the brain to flourish.
 “This develops due to the removal of gliadin and other prolamin protein-derived exorphins, as well as increased levels of brain serotonin,” the article states.
 Learn about other successful strategies for overcoming depression naturally.